But what’s become apparent to me is that at the very heart of what’s good about omnichannel is a store model that’s as old as retail itself.

 The local general store owner knew every customer by name.
 That was his (store owners were always men back then!)
 CRM, and he used it to offer loyalty and rewards to his best customers.

-Omnichannel experts talk about the importance of customer centricity – and the general store owner would fully agree.
+Omnichannel experts talk about the importance of customer-centricity – and the general store owner would fully agree.
 His business lived or died on the relationships he built.
-Recommendations were vital, and every happy customer had real influence.
+Recommendations were vital, and every happy customer had a real influence.